MattJin19/yzjin.github.io/_pages/cv.md

 RESEARCH AND INTERNSHIP
 ======
 * Postgraduate researcher                                                 		Sept.2021 - Present
   * Oxford e-Research Centre, University of Oxford, Oxford, England, UK
   * Use Python, PyQt5, and visualization methods to develop a quality assurance tool for machine learning model testing.
+* Visiting Researcher                                             		         Nov.2023 - Jun.2024
+  * Inetum, Madrid, Spain
+  * Implement new visual design and model testing for text classification tasks at FabLab.
 * Graduate Research Assistant                                             		Sept.2020 - Aug.2021
   * Design Automation of Intelligent Systems Lab, Northwestern University, Evanston, IL, USA
   * Project Name: DSRC &V2X in Connected and Automated Vehicles
-  * Use machine learning to predict the behavior between autonomous vehicles and improve efficiency in traffic
+  * Use machine learning to predict the behavior between autonomous vehicles and improve efficiency in traffic.
-* Visiting Research Assistant                                             		Jun.-Sept.2020
+* Visiting Research Assistant                                             		Jun. - Sept.2020
   * Information Science Institute, University of Southern California, Los Angeles, CA, USA
   * Project Name: Improve and Extend the CIFT Software Application on FPGA Platform
-  * Assisted in adding support for tracking and reporting device coverage information on CIFT
+  * Assisted in adding support for tracking and reporting device coverage information on CIFT.
 * Graduate Research Assistant					          		Oct.2019 - Jun.2020
   * Northwestern-Argonne Institute of Science and Engineering, Chicago, IL, USA
   * Research Topic: Next-Generation Approach to Quantifying and Characterizing Land Use Change
   * Used Python and Keras to create data sets from NAIP.
-Built a novel neural network running on Google Colab and trained the classifier
+Built a novel neural network running on Google Colab and trained the classifier.

 RESEARCH SKILLS
 ======